ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 .. rubric:: Footnotes

-.. [#minutes] Actually the highest supported minute resolution is "1440" (which is a number of minutes in 24 hours).
+.. [#minutes] Actually the highest supported minute resolution is "1440" (which is the number of minutes in 24 hours).

 .. [#hours] Requesting data of ``"1h"`` or ``"1H"`` resolution would result in an error.
 Use ``"60"`` instead.